 GENE EDITING

-In 2020, Jennifer Doudna and Emmanuelle Charpentier were awarded the Nobel Peace Prize for their development of a method called CRISPR-Cas9 that revolutionised genome editing.
+In 2020, Jennifer Doudna and Emmanuelle Charpentier were awarded the Nobel Prize in Chemistry for their development of a method called CRISPR-Cas9 that revolutionised genome editing.
 These two women had invented a tool that could rewrite the code of life.

 Working like a pair of genetic scissors, CRISPR is able to change the DNA of plants, animals and microorganisms with extremely high precision.
 Not only that, it’s cheap, fast and comparatively easy to use.